marcusyqy/marcusyqy.github.io/src/posts/create-your-blog.md

 ---
 title: Create Your Blog with SvelteKit
 date: 2021-04-03
-excerpt: It's time to rewrite your blog in SvelteKit!
+description: It's time to rewrite your blog in SvelteKit!
 ---

 Recently, SvelteKit is [released in public beta](https://svelte.dev/blog/sveltekit-beta).
 And we could finally see what Rich Harris called "[Futuristic Web Development](https://www.youtube.com/watch?v=qSfdtmcZ4d0)" looks like.
 It's always better to learn with project, so I made a little blog (the one you are reading) with SvelteKit and deployed it on the Github Pages.
 And this series of posts are the things I learnt.